-- Interviews/surveys/case studies with project participants after the end of the project (innovations to the market, higher R&I investments, increased economic performance, increased market shares, more qualified personnel); - Stakeholder interviews/surveys (e.g. better customer awareness out of a series of dissemination actions or influence of programme on policy makers and related legislation);
+- Interviews/surveys/case studies with project participants after the end of the project (innovations to the market, higher R&I investments, increased economic performance, increased market shares, more qualified personnel); - Stakeholder interviews/surveys (e.g. better customer awareness out of a series of dissemination actions or influence of programme on policy makers and related legislation); - Data analysis (e.g. of policy documents and statistics providing evidence on the evolution of market trends, level of competitiveness and other larger scale effects).

-Figure 7.
-Diagram of the relations between needs, objectives, activities and the different levels of effects
+Figure 9.
+Diagram of the relations between needs, objectives, activities and the different levels of effects (outputs, outcomes, impact)